UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 #### Additional unproccessed materials
 _This collection contains additional materials that are not available for immediate or same day access._ This collection contains unprocessed materials that are currently not available to researchers.
 For information about access to these materials, contact Research and Instructional Services staff at wilsonlibrary@unc.edu.
 Please be advised that preparing unprocessed materials for access can be a lengthy process.

+#### Collection not available for same day access (e.g., unprocessed)
+_This collection is not available for immediate or same day access._ Please contact Research and Instructional Service staff at wilsonlibrary@unc.edu to discuss options for consulting this collection.

 #### Items not available for same day access (e.g., vault)
 _This collection contains materials that are not available for immediate or same day use._ The Library has digitized original documents in this collection that are vulnerable to theft and stored them separately.
 The original physical documents are not available for immediate or same day use.
 To access the content of the documents, researchers should use the digital facsimiles.
 To discuss other options, please contact staff at wilsonlibrary@unc.edu.

+_This collection contains materials that are not available for immediate or same day use._